I am a space physicist and I specialize in the study of the upper

 Chirag Skolar, PhD

-physics.
+physicist.
 Currently computing backscatter spectra from arbitrary ion

 velocity distributions.

-Bimal Dahal, MSc (Graduate Student, He/Him) - Characterizing
+Bimal Dahal, MSc (Graduate Student) - Characterizing

 plasma density variations and structures in the high-latitude